t307-cpu/Cell-Membrane-Transport-Investigation/README.md

         return;
       }

-      /*
-        Glucose:
-        Uses facilitated diffusion through the carrier.
-      */
+      /* Glucose */

       if (molecule.type === "glucose") {
         if (route !== "carrier") {
           restoreDraggedMolecule(molecule);

           setFeedback(
-            "Glucose is too large and polar to cross the bilayer " + "directly.
-Use the purple carrier protein.",
+            "Glucose is too large and polar to cross directly. " + "Use the purple carrier protein.",
             "warning"
           );